kyma-project/istio/docs/user/00-45-istio-features-configmap.md

 #### Behavior

 When enabled:
-- VPA resources are created in the `istio-system` namespace targeting istiod, istio-ingressgateway, istio-egressgateway, and istio-cni-node
+- VPA resources are created in the `istio-system` namespace targeting istiod, istio-ingressgateway, istio-egressgateway, and istio-cni-node.
-- Each VPA uses `updateMode: InPlaceOrRecreate` for non-disruptive scaling where supported
+- Each VPA uses `updateMode: InPlaceOrRecreate` for non-disruptive scaling where supported.
-- Only memory requests and limits are managed (`controlledResources: [memory]`)
+- Only memory requests and limits are managed (`controlledResources: [memory]`).
-- Any memory-based metrics in the HPA are automatically removed to prevent autoscaler conflicts
+- Any memory-based metrics in the HPA are automatically removed to prevent autoscaler conflicts.

 ## Feature Flags